canjs/can-route/doc/param.md

   @codepen

   @param {data} object The data to populate the route with.
   @param {String} [currentRouteName] The current route name.
 If provided, this can be used to "stick" the url to a previous route.
-By "stick", we mean that if there are multiple registered routes that match the `object`, the the `currentRouteName` will be used.
+By "stick", we mean that if there are multiple registered routes that match the `object`, the `currentRouteName` will be used.

   @return {String} The route, with the data populated in it.